-Ubangi Protestant University (UPU) is formed in 2005 to provide local advanced education for the students in the Ubangi region of the Congo.
-Before the formation of UPU, students would elect to end their formal education and launch a live of survival or have to travel to Kinshasa, the capital of the Congo, to attend one of the universities there.
-UPU now offers students to learn a skill and stay in the area to serve the community.
+Ubangi Protestant University (UPU) was formed in 2005 to provide local, advanced education for the students in the Ubangi region of the Congo.
+Before the formation of UPU, students would elect to end their formal education and launch a life focussed on survival - or they would have to travel to Kinshasa, the capital of the Congo, to attend one of the universities there.
+UPU now offers students the opportunity to learn a skill and stay in the area to serve the community.
 UPU’s Key Objectives:

-- CHANGE OF STUDENT MENTALITY: Prepare students to be effective future leaders of our society without the use of violence or corruption; Increase the student’s behavioral awareness to combat the spread of HIV/Aids and Promote a broader understanding of the global world.
+CHANGE OF STUDENT MENTALITY: Our goal is to prepare students to be effective future leaders of our society without the use of violence or corruption.
+We seek to increase the student’s behavioral awareness to combat the spread of HIV/Aids and promote a broader understanding of the global world.

-- PROFESSIONAL DETERMINATION: Facilitate students to have a professional determination at school as well as their careers through the exposure to the drive and commitment of visiting exchange students and teachers.
+PROFESSIONAL DETERMINATION: We seek to instill a professional determination in our students for both their school and professional careers through the exposure to the drive and commitment of visiting exchange students and teachers.

-- REENFORCEMENT OF TEACHING SYSTEM IN UNIVERSITIES: Launch a continuing mentoring program where once students have graduated they will have assigned experienced mentors to assist them in launching their careers.
+REENFORCEMENT OF TEACHING SYSTEM IN UNIVERSITIES: We seek to launch a mentoring program that supports our students after graduation.
+We endeavor to assign experienced mentors to assist them in launching their careers.
 In many instances, the professors and past graduates will assume this mentoring role until to the student has achieved the true quality of leadership that will transform their society.

-- EDUCATE THE STUDENTS LOCALLY: Keeping students in their local cultural environment will reinforce the value of staying locally after graduation which requires scheduling teachers from various cultural backgrounds and locations to visit and contribute content and delivery of course material that will prepare the students to face and overcome their own challenges.
+EDUCATE THE STUDENTS LOCALLY: Keeping students in their local cultural environment will reinforce the value of staying locally after graduation.
+This requires scheduling teachers from various cultural backgrounds and locations to visit and contribute content and delivery of course material that will prepare the students to face and overcome their own challenges right here at home.

 UPU Primary Strategies:

-UPU is a qualified university with full legal rights as validated by the Credential offered by the Congolese Government.
+UPU is a qualified university with full legal rights as validated by the credentials offered by the Congolese Government.
 This implies the great trust and consideration the Government has in our skills and expertise to run such University on the national and international level.
-And this, to the performance of academic par excellence studies in the land of Democratic Republic of Congo.
+We are expected to keep a high, acedemic performance level in our courses and in our professors, to benefit the people in the Democratic Republic of Congo.

-For the 2011 academic year, there were a total of 84 students in Theology studies – 61 undergraduate students and 23 in the graduate program; 96 students in Business and Economics; 63 students in the Agricultural school; 50 students in Bio-Medical school – total enrollment of almost 300 students.
-In the 2012 academic year, we have an enrollment of over 500 students and pending applications for 2013 of over 800 students.
+For the 2011 academic year there were a total of 84 students in Theology studies – 61 undergraduate students and 23 in the graduate program; 96 students were enrolled in Business and Economics, 63 students in the Agricultural school and 50 students in Bio-Medical school.
+The total enrollment was almost 300 students.
+In the 2012 academic year, we have an enrollment of over 500 students with pending applications for 2013 of over 800 students.

-The great obstacle is academic facilities such as Library, School classrooms and an Administration facility.
+The great obstacle is academic facilities such as a library, classrooms and an administration facility.

-- Provide transportation for visiting professors who come far away
+Provide transportation for visiting professors who come from far away

-- Hiring 4 resident professors as requested by the state government
+Hiring four resident professors as requested by the state government